HoGentTIN/infra-labs/assignment/2-cfgmgmt.md

 The other approach is what you did in this lab assignment: use a **configuration management system**.
 This approach implies that the system administrator will never perform manual changes on a production system.
 If changes must be applied, the description of the desired state is changed and the playbook is re-applied. **Idempotence** guarantees that only the necessary changes are performed.
 The system can remain in production, often with no/little downtime.

 Both approaches (golden image vs config management) have their place, and a system administrator will choose between them as appropriate for their specific situation.
 The end goal is the same: the setup of a server must be reproducible and automated as much as possible.

-## Acceptance criteria

-- You should be able to reconstruct the entire setup (except the VMs for the router and workstation) from scratch by executing the command `vagrant up`, without any manual configuration afterwards.
-- When booting a workstation VM in the network, it should get correct IP settings and should be able to view the local website (using the hostname, not the IP address) and have internet access.
-- You should be able to ping the hosts in the network by host name (rather than IP address) from the workstation VM.